JoeAmedeo/ble-midi-led-lights/README.md

-# ble-midi-led-lights
+# midi-led-lights
-Input midi over bluetooth on a raspberry pi and trigger led strips
+Input midi on a raspberry pi and trigger led strips

 This project was influenced by a modified Roland TD50 I saw on a Twitch, which had LEDs installed under each mesh pad.
 I wanted to see if I could improve upon the example I saw, and be able to trigger lighting effect according to what you play.
 I will be creating